0100101101011010/0100101101011010.github.io/resources/uw/biol342.md

 #### PCR

 still has the issue of incorrectly-ordered fragments, but reduces this risk because you can *control* the temperature, preventing many of the side annealings

+linker = short, blunt-ended double-ended DNA fragment with palindromic strands that contain a recognition site

+- when it is ligated into your DNA fragment, then digest, you'll get sticky ends!